pekim/mutimut/README.md

 _shouldComponentUpdate_ implementations.

 ## Examples
-Set a value somewhere in a graph.
+Set or update a value somewhere in an object graph.
 Specify the path either as an array, or in dotted string.
 ```
-  import {set} from 'mutimut';
+  import {set, update} from 'mutimut';

   const state = {
     array : [1, 2, 4, 8],